OlehSharudin/homarr/README.md

 If you see a bar about an updated version available (and you're very annoyed by it), you can redeploy container with new image:

 > docker compose down
-> docker rmi ghcr.io/ajnart/homarr
+> /ndocker rmi ghcr.io/ajnart/homarr
-> docker compose up -d
+> /ndocker compose up -d